Public Records Requests

 - Allow the requester to inspect or copy the record, or

-- Notify the requester that the office does not possess the information and provide the name and address of the entity that does, if know, or
+- Notify the requester that the office does not possess the information and, if possible, provide the name and address of the entity that does, or

-- Notify the requester that the information cannot be available within five (5) business days and provide a date and time after which the record will be available to inspect or copy, or
+- Notify the requester that the information cannot be available within five (5) business days and provide a date and time after which the record will be available, or

 - Notify the requester that the information is confidential and cite the statute or other legal authority to deny the request